Membership Inference Attacks Against Temporally Correlated Data in Deep Reinforcement Learning: Methods and Experiments

 We use the \emph{shadow model} \cite{shokri2017membership} training technique to acquire the data needed for training the attack classifier.
-In particular, the attacker provides the deep RL trainer oracle with a set of non-private training trajectories through the data oracle (Figure \ref{fig:attack-arch}~(b)).
-The output trajectories act as pieces of evidence for the input trajectories.
+In this method, through the data oracle, the attacker provides the deep RL trainer oracle with a set of \textit{non-private }training trajectories (Figure \ref{fig:attack-arch}~(b)), on which the deep RL model is trained.
 The attacker subsequently queries output trajectories from the trained deep RL model and passes the training and output trajectories to the data formatter (Figure \ref{fig:attack-arch}~(c)).
-In this step, the trajectories are augmented into pairs based on the internal logic of the attack trainer and are subsequently labelled.
-The training and output trajectories are labelled as positive or negative depending on whether or not the trajectories belong to the same trained model.
-Finally, the \textit{attack trainer} trains a probabilistic classifier that takes as input the pairs of trajectories prepared by the data formatter and returns a trained attack classifier that is subsequently used to infer the membership of target input trajectories (Figures \ref{fig:attack-arch}~(c,d)).
+In this step, the training-output trajectories are augmented into pairs and are subsequently labelled as $1$ in positive pairs and $0$ in negative ones depending on whether or not the trajectories belong to the same trained model.
+Finally, the \textit{attack trainer} trains a probabilistic classifier that takes as input the pairs of trajectories prepared by the data formatter and returns a trained probabilistic attack classifier that is subsequently used to infer the membership of target input trajectories (Figure \ref{fig:attack-arch}~(d)).

 Since the attack training data collected by the data oracle $\mathcal{O}_{\mbox{ data}}$ and prepared by the data formatter is of a sequential nature, we need to adopt an attack model that is compatible with time-series data.
 The classifier should minimize the expected loss, defined as